Meet the Team - Arvon Staff - Arvon Creative Writing Courses

 Mary Morris

 Mary had a career in publishing for fifteen years, working as a fiction and non-fiction editor at Bloomsbury, Gerald Duckworth and finally Faber & Faber, before moving from London to Devon to work for Arvon in 2015.
-She now has a dual role, overseeing the artistic programme across the organisation and welcoming writers every week to beautiful Totleigh Barton.
+She oversees the artistic programme across the organisation.

 Dean Stigwood